 This conference will give you the foundation for strong strategic planning and practical decision-making in your pharmacovigilance programs, rather than the cookbook approaches often presented elsewhere.
 In addition to new developments and updates on regional regulations and guidelines, regulators from the US, EU, and other global regions provide the context and thinking behind evolving requirements.

-While we work on the agenda for 2019, check out our Program from 2018.
+While we work diligently to get the 2020 agenda on the web, check out our !

 Who should attend?

 Professionals with intermediate to advanced knowledge of, and experience in, clinical safety and who are involved in: